docknetwork/dock-substrate/README.md

 ## Polkadot-js UI

 The [polkadot-js UI](https://polkadot.js.org/apps) UI can be used to interact with the dock network through a locally running node.
 Some custom types will need to be specified in the `Settings > Developer` section of the UI.
-The definitions for these types can currently be found in [types.json file](https://github.com/docknetwork/sdk/blob/master/src/types.json).
-(No guarantees that file will stay up to date though.)
+The definitions for these types can currently be found in the [types.json](types.json) file.
+These same types are used in the [SDK](https://github.com/docknetwork/sdk/blob/master/src/types.json) as well.